How to make a baby registry & what to include

 Can I ask for cash instead?

-What do I need to include on a baby registry?
+What should you include on a baby registry?

 We recommend dividing the items on your baby registry into two categories: nice-to-have items and must-have items.
 Experienced parents will tell you that the must-have baby essentials may not be as cute as the nice-to-haves, but they’ll pay for themselves in usefulness from the moment your baby is born.